seanox/virtual-environment/README.md

 projects, and the environment can be easily transferred to other machines where work started can be easily continued.

-__The project includes [platform](platform), a tool for the initial creation, use and management of the virtual environment and [modules](modules) that then automatically download tools and programs from the Internet, configure them and integrated them in the virtual environment.__
+__The project includes with [platform](platform), a tool for the initial creation, use and management of the virtual environment and [modules](modules) that then automatically download tools and programs from the Internet, configure them and integrated them in the virtual environment.__

 __In the upcoming release 3.0.0 the modules are not yet supported.
 The software in the virtual environment must be set up manually, but this is easy, which is